rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ## Package managers

+On linux, Applications are commonly referred to as packages.
 For years Linux distributions have used a `Package Manager` to install applications.
-On linux, Applications are called packages.
 The problem with package managers is that Debian/Ubuntu used a different package manager than Redhat/Centos, which used a different package manager than Arch, which used a different package manager than SUSE.
 And on and on.
 This meant any developer who wanted to create Linux applications had to create packages for every manager.
 That was not popular with developers and held Desktop Linux adoption back.

 ----------------------------------------------------------------